nmehran/huggingface-repo-downloader/README.md

 Note:
 - Lines starting with `#` (including those with leading whitespace) are treated as comments and ignored.
 - Empty lines are skipped.

+## Metadata Handling

+The script uses metadata to keep track of downloaded files and their versions.
+This helps to avoid unnecessary re-downloads of unchanged files.
+The metadata is stored in a JSON file in the output directory.

+When you run the script:
+- It compares the current repository metadata with the stored metadata.
+- Only files that are new or have changed since the last download are downloaded.
+- The `--force` option overrides this behavior and re-downloads all files.

 ## Authentication